mdibl/data_downloads/ncbi/readme.md

 Base directory to store NCBI downloads scripts and config files

-# What Do We Download From NCBI? ftp.ncbi.nih.gov
+# What Do We Download From NCBI -  ftp.ncbi.nih.gov ?

 ## Genes : /gene
   * README